 Tiffany is now diagnosed with global developmental delay, Autism hypermobility Syndrome, Ora-motor Dyspraxia, Dyspraxia, sensory processing disorder, low muscle tone, ligament laxity, flat feet, and a learning disability.

-Ben is now all grown up and ready to help those who need him, Pudding is the same loveable little lady that trusted us to help her and will now help others, and Jigsaw our newest herd member who was rescued from being tethered up and has grown to love us all as we love her has the gentlest soul and being Tiffany's new riding companion she understands the new job she has to do.
+Ben is now all grown up and ready to help those who need him, sadly we lost pudding in 2018 Pudding, and Jigsaw who was rescued from being tethered up and has grown to love us all as we love her has the gentlest soul and being Tiffany's new riding companion she understands the new job she has to do.

 Brenan is enjoying his retirement eating as much as he can!